Copyright © 2016 David C. Hay

 But the thing is, when I was a kid, my friends and I built our own.
 It was in an apple tree in the orchard to the north of the house.

 Some years after I moved away, our neighbor, John Sholes dismantled it.
 Ah, well.
 The tree should have lasted, but when the original 3 acres was subdivided, one boundary went through the apple orchard.
 Several trees remained on "this" side, but none were the one we used.
-Based on its position in the orchard, I'm guessing that these fragments are all that is left.
+In fact, the tree I had used is on the other side of the boundary between the two houses.

 One thing remains ...